anyproto/docs/CONTRIBUTING.md

 ### Media

-- **Block :** To create a Media Block you need to use the below convention
+- **Block:** To create a Media Block, you need to use the below convention
   ```
   ![Media Caption](<.gitbook/assets/file-name>)

-  E.g:
+  E.g.:

   ![Home page](<.gitbook/assets/Screenshot 2021-11-05 at 18.45.31.png>)
   ```
-  When adding a media block, if the page you are adding the block to is nested then use `../` the appropriate number of times to make the embedd work.
+  When adding a media block, if the page to which you are adding is nested, use `../` the appropriate number of times to make the embeds work.

 - **File Storage :** Any media has to be uploaded to the [.gitbook/assets/](https://github.com/anytypeio/docs/tree/main/.gitbook/assets) folder first.
 Only then it can be used inside the documentation.
 You may see GitBook embedding proprietary format `{% embed url=" in existing pages, you don't need to use that.

-- **File Formats :** These are the only file formats that are accepted for uploading media in the documentation.
+- **File Formats:** These are the only file formats accepted for uploading media in the documentation.
-    - **Videos :**
+    - **Videos:**

       > ✔️ Use only **MP4**
       > ❌ No **gifs** or other formats

-    - **Images :**
+    - **Images:**

       > ✔️ Use only **PNG** and **JPG** images
       > ❌ No other formats

-- **Size Limits :**  There is size limit of **5 MegaBytes** for each media file being uploaded.
-1000px wide images and videos can still be very legible, and that would reduce 4k file size by probably 75%.
+- **Size Limits:**  There is a size limit of **5 MegaBytes** for each media file uploaded.
+1000px wide images and videos can still be very legible, reducing 4k file size by probably 75%.

-- **Naming :** To reduce confusion, when uploading please rename your files in human readable format
+- **Naming:** To reduce confusion, when uploading, please rename your files in a human-readable format
   ```
   <image-caption>-<page>.<file-format>